 Patricia Reber notes that there may even be “Washington Pies” floating about but with new names.“Certainly a cake named pie was old-style,” she says.
 “Layer cakes with jelly are still made in the South, with other names like Jam Cake or Smith Island Cake.”
 Similar desserts are still popular in other countries, like the United Kingdom’s Victoria Sponge or Australia’s Lamingtons, though neither is directly related to Washington Pie.

-Whatever the reason for its disappearance, Washington Pie is easy enough to recreate in the modern kitchen, and it’s worth it.
+Delicious desserts fade into obscurity for no satisfying reason throughout history—just look at the luxurious Marlborough Pie.
+Nonetheless, Washington Pie is easy enough to recreate in the modern kitchen, and it’s worth it.
 It’s the kind of cake that’s perfect to throw together in the evening so that the jam can soak into the layers overnight.
 It makes a fine breakfast, and a perfect mid-afternoon snack.
 And if you have leftovers, it’s easy to transform half of a cake into the other version of Washington Pie, which might be the more delicious iteration.
 The custard interior has a kick of tartness from the cake’s jam filling, and the added lemon zest pairs perfectly with the crisp, crumbly pie crust.

 Washington Pie (Layer Cake Version)